Diploma in Supervision with Soul:

 Participants will receive a Certificate of Training at the end of Part 1.

-Part 2, starting in autumn 2018, open only to those who have successfully completed part 1, consists of three further training days, 40 hours of supervision practice, a 4,000 word case study and a live supervision assessment.
+Part 2, starting in autumn 2018, open only to those who have successfully completed part 1, consists of four further training days, eight hours of supervision of supervision with a course trainer, 40 hours of supervision practice, a 4,000 word case study and a live supervision assessment.
 On successful completion, students will receive a a Diploma in Supervision.
-UKCP registrants who complete the Diploma will be eligible for inclusion on the supervision register.
+UKCP registrants who complete the Diploma will be eligible for inclusion on the UKCP Supervisors Directory.
+Cost: £875.

 Please consider the following questions: